ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 * **Incompatible extensions**.
 Two language extensions can be mutually incompatible.
 For example ``-XSafe`` and ``-XUnsafe``.

 * **Language editions**.
 A language edition, like ``-XGHC2024``, simply implies a bunch of other extensions.
-Each language edition is incompatible with other language editions, so you can specify at most one language edition.
+However language-edition extensions are treated slightly differently to other extensions:

-  Any particular version of GHC comes with its own "default language edition".
-For example, GHC 9.8 has default language edition GHC2021.
-What that means is that, by default, the language extensions implied by GHC2021 are switched on; but GHC2021 itself is not, so that the user can say ``ghc -XGHC2024`` without an incompatible-extension warning.
+  * Any particular version of GHC comes with its own "default language edition".
+For example, GHC 9.8 has default language edition ``GHC2021``.
+  * This default is overridden if any language extension is specified explicitly, e.g. ``-XGHC2010``.
+  * The language-edition extension (if present) is always treated as if it came first.
+Thus, ``-XNoPatternGuards -XGHC2021`` and ``-XGHC2021 -XNoPatternGuards`` are equivalent.

 Proposed Change Specification